Zafiirah13/zafiirah-hosenie/Mentorship.md

 ![Microsoft](/assets/img/certificate-hackathon.png)

 ## Africa Women in Data Science, 8 – 10 March 2022
 <p align="justify"> <a href="https://www.darabigdata.com/">DARA Big Data</a> hosted its first African-focused Women in Data Science event.
 The event consisted of a one-day plenary session coinciding with International Women’s Day on Tuesday 8 March 2022, which additionally marks one year since the release of the SARAO Women in Data Science report.
 This event was for women with a strong interest in data science from across the African continent.
 The one-day plenary was then followed by a hackathon event for female participants from the SKA Africa partner countries, which took place on the 9 and 10 March 2022.
 I acted as a mentor for two independent teams.
 I have tutored on topics of Data science and Natural Language processing and responded to all questions they have when implementing the code base.
-Pictures of the teams and project title they have worked on during the hackathon.
+Pictures of the teams and project title they have worked on during the hackathon.</p>

 ![WDS](/assets/img/Team4.png)
 ![WDS1](/assets/img/Team4_ppt.png)